thompsonel11/E_Commerce_Back_End/README.md

 ### Sync Sequelize to the Database on Server Start

-Run `nodemon server.js` to sync the Sequelize models to the MySQL database on server start.
+Use `server.js` to sync the Sequelize models to the MySQL database on server start.